5 Killed In Plane Crash Heading To Louisiana State University Football Playoff Game

 The eight-passenger aircraft crashed into a post office parking lot at 9:22 a.m., less than a few miles from where it had taken off at the Lafayette Regional Airport, Lafayette Fire Chief Robert Benoit told reporters.

-The Lafayette authorities identified the other victims as Ian E. Biggs, 51, the plane's pilot; Robert Vaughn Crisp II, 59; Gretchen D. Vincent, 51; and Michael Walker Vincent, 15.
+Lafayette authorities identified the other victims as Ian E. Biggs, 51, the plane's pilot; Robert Vaughn Crisp II, 59; Gretchen D. Vincent, 51; and Michael Walker Vincent, 15.

 The only survivor from the plane, Stephen Wade Berzas, was taken to the hospital in critical condition, according to the AP.